 Everything else Apple might announce this spring

-That’s not all Apple apparently has planned for its spring 2020.
-Several other products have been slated for the date; if everything rumored makes an appearance, it could be one of the most jam-packed Apple launch seasons in recent memory.
+Despite not having a major event to focus on, Apple still has plenty more to announce in spring 2020.
+Several other products have been slated; if everything rumored makes an appearance, it could be one of the most jam-packed Apple launch seasons in recent memory.

 For one thing, there is much talk of a new Apple TV box coming soon.
 Code in the tvOS 13.4 beta was recently spotted by 9to5Mac that hints at a new Apple TV, with a new device codenamed T1125 nestled among the lines of code.
 Apple’s current Apple TV models sport the product codes J105A and J42D, suggesting that T1125 is something entirely new.
 9to5Mac also noticed references to a new Apple TV Remote and workout app in iOS 14 code.
 The most recent Apple TV was announced in September 2017, over two years ago, meaning a new version could be on the horizon.